 Further information on bathing waters:

-- designated bathing waters for the 2019 bathing season
+- designated bathing waters for current bathing season

 - bathing waters information and maps on SEPA's website